Munich 19.21

 Conceptual proposal for the growth of Munich, presented and awarded at the 2017 UIA-Conference in Seoul.

-How could we use the existing DNA of urban structures as a basis for the genesis of urban places?
-How could we use "objet trouvé" structures and modify them for new uses?
-How could we turn resistance to change into a vision?
+How could we use the existing dna of urban structures be as basis for the genesis of urban places?

 Presented and awarded with an Outstanding Paper / Design Work Presentation Award at the UIA2017 Congress in Seoul, Korea.